Ducinviciable/Tkinder-Chat/README.md

 python run.py
 ```

-You should see on server: `Server is listening on port 8080...` and `[Auth] Firebase initialized from environment variable` (or file/default).
+Server should print: `Server is listening on port 8080...` and Firebase init logs.

 ### 6) Verify